12 Leadership Qualities You Can Develop With Coaching - Plus Tools to Help!

 • Acknowledge difficulties and reflect successes back to them.

-• Support (without having an opinion!) your client in assessing and taking calculated risks as needed, making difficult decisions and generally doing the 'right' over the 'easy' thing.
+• Support (without having an opinion!) your client in assessing and taking calculated risks as needed.

 2) Have A Clear Vision